 The Academic Data Reference Book (ADRB) is published annually by the Office of Institutional Research & Assessment.
 Its goal is to provide the university community with reliable and useful information about enrollment, faculty, and related academic topics.
-You can access the latest addition of the ADRB, or you can get more information on
+You can access the latest addition of the ADRB, or you can get more information on the ADRB site.

 Common Data Set

 The Annual Survey of Colleges is a yearly survey of colleges, universities, vocational/technical, and graduate schools, the objective of which is obtain information that is important for potential students.
 It covers both the information that potential students want to know, and the information that the institutions feel that students should know.
 AU's results are available in the Common Data Set (PDF).